Contributor, ABC News

 Most recently, Salinas served as a contributor for CBS News, where she reported across platforms and on coverage of the 2020 presidential election.
 She also anchored the award-winning documentary, “Pandemia: Latinos in Crisis,” which looked at how COVID-19 has affected the Latinx community.
 Her career began in 1981, where she served as a reporter, anchor and public affairs host for KMEX-TV, Univision’s affiliate in Los Angeles.

-This year Salinas was awarded honorary doctorate degrees from American University School of Communications and California State University, Fullerton.
+In 2017, Salinas was awarded honorary doctorate degrees from American University School of Communications and California State University, Fullerton.
 She also was honored with the Mickey Leland Humanitarian Award.

-Focused on her mission to empower the Latino community, for nearly two decades Salinas has worked as a spokesperson with the National Association of Latino Elected and Appointed Officials (NALEO), encouraging immigrants to become citizens, register to vote and participate in the political process.
+Focused on her mission to empower the Latino community, for two decades Salinas has worked as a spokesperson with the National Association of Latino Elected and Appointed Officials (NALEO), encouraging immigrants to become citizens, register to vote and participate in the political process.
 The program has grown to become a Peabody award-winning initiative entitled “Ya Es Hora” (It’s Time).
 For these efforts and more, Salinas is a recipient of the coveted Intrepid Award from the National Organization for Women (NOW), and has been honored by organizations including the Mexican-American Legal Defense and Educational Fund, NALEO and the Congressional Hispanic Caucus Institute.